Skip to content

 Cancellable intermediate phase before settlement becomes irreversible

 Treasury has proposed settlement.
-Beneficiary claims are paused.
-A cancellation window protects against false-positive triggers before the transition becomes permanent.
+Beneficiary claims are paused while a cancellation window protects against false positives.

 ExitSettlement